What's Included

 - Add an endpoint to the wrong service → STOP.
 Check the table above.

 - Create a direct database connection → STOP.
-Use the wrapper.
+Use StrictDB.

 - Skip TypeScript for a quick fix → STOP.
 TypeScript is non-negotiable.